Why Should Japan Care About Gender Issues?

 Friday, December 28, 2018

-It’s clear than many Japanese leaders in both business and government think of gender issues as a frivolous affair
+It’s clear than many Japanese leaders in both business and government think of gender issues as a frivolous affair, but they also have to start dealing with women's issues for the sake of the economy.

 It’s a valid question.
 In the 20th century Japan pulled its population out of poverty and made its mark on the world stage with an incredible tale of economic prosperity, all without much input from women.
 So now, why bother with the odious exercise of self reflection as a nation?
 It’s clear than many Japanese leaders in both business and government think of gender issues as a frivolous affair that should be swatted away like a pesky fly as discussed in our previous article Japan’s Attitude Towards Women.